TomArcherMsft/get-github-issues/README.md

-# Produce a CSV of GitHub Issues
+# Get GitHub Issues and save in Excel file

-CSV can then be opened in Excel where I can group/filter/sort issues by desired column(s).
+File can then be opened in Excel where you can group/filter/sort issues by desired column(s).

 ## Syntax